 3. Think about what you can gain from letting go of the fear.

-What has a fear of weight gain taken from you?
-Has it taken your peace?
-Your freedom?
-Your ability to enjoy yourself at dinner with your friends?
-What if you could regain these things by letting go of the fear?
+Ask yourself: What has the fear of weight gain taken from you?
+Has it stolen your peace, your freedom, or your ability to enjoy meals with friends?
+Imagine how regaining these aspects of your life by letting go of this fear would feel.

 Keywords: weight gain, fear of weight gain, overcoming the fear of weight gain

 Must Read Books To Break Out Of The Comparison Trap

 Just so you know, I do review everything I recommend.
 When you buy through links on this page, we may earn a commission.

 For many years, Glennon Doyle denied her own discontent.
 Then, while speaking at a conference, she looked at a woman across the room and fell instantly in love.
 Three words flooded her mind: There She Is.
 At first, Glennon assumed these words came to her from on high.
 But she soon realized they had come to her from within.
 This was her own voice—the one she had buried beneath decades of numbing addictions, cultural conditioning, and institutional allegiances.
 This was the voice of the girl she had been before the world told her who to be.
 Glennon decided to quit abandoning herself and to instead abandon the world’s expectations of her.
 She quit being good so she could be free.
 She quit pleasing and started living.

 The Subtle Art Of Not Giving A F*ck by Mark Manson

 ⚠️ Trigger Warning: spicy language and some weightloss talk